- Our School

 - Contact Us

-Welcome back to the summer term.
-We have a busy final term ahead of us in Year 5.
+Welcome back to Year 5.
+We have a busy and exciting term ahead of us.

 This term the teachers in 5A will be Miss Wolfe and Mrs Baker and in 5B, Mrs Bailey and Miss Weston.
 Miss Wolfe teaches on Monday, Tuesday, Wednesday and on Thursday mornings, then Mrs Baker teaches the rest of Thursday and on Friday.
 Mrs Bailey teaches Monday to Wednesday and Miss Weston teaches Thursday and Friday.
 Mrs Lees, Mrs Bravington and Mrs Prior will be our Learning Support Assistants.
 Mrs Bailey will teach Spanish for one lesson a week to each class on a Monday.
 Mrs Tavender, our specialist ICT teacher, will teach computing on a Monday and Mr Green will teach PE on a Tuesday; the class teachers will teach a second PE lesson on Fridays.
 Year 5 will also have the opportunity again to be taught Music by the specialist teachers from Buckinghamshire Music Service on a Friday morning – 5B will start with this for the first half of the year, swopping over to 5A in the spring.
 We will be working closely with Bucks Music Service this year as we are taking part in the Buckinghamshire concert at the Albert Hall in March 2019.